Beyond the beta integral method: transformation formulas for hypergeometric functions via Meijer's G function: function integral method: results

 \item Combination of \eqref{eq:quadWhipple} with \eqref{eq:Dougallk} gives (after renaming parameters) Whipple's transformation \cite[Theorem~3.4.4]{AAR} of very well-poised ${}_7F_{6}$ to 1-balanced ${}_4F_{3}$:

-for $-F\in\N$.
+which is valid for $-F\in\N$.
 The formula is then extended to any values of parameters such that the left hand sides converges while the right hand side terminates using Carlson's theorem.
 See details in \cite[section~5.4]{Bailey}.

 \item Combination of \eqref{eq:quadChRat2.1} with \eqref{eq:Dougallk} gives transformation connecting general nearly poised (of the first kind) ${}_4F_{3}$ with 1-balanced ${}_5F_{4}$ discovered by Bailey \cite[p.32, 4.6(1)]{Bailey}.
 After renaming parameters it takes the form